-Of course, Space Center Houston is one of the most famous tourist attractions in the United States and welcomes more than 800,000 tourists each year.
+Of course, Space Center Houston is one of the top things to do in Houston with kids and is one of the most famous tourist attractions in the United States and welcomes more than 800,000 tourists each year.
 It is part of the comprehensive science education program at the Manned Space Flight Education Foundation Incorporation.
 The space center is also world-renowned as the home of NASA Mission Control, International Space Station Mission Control, and astronaut training.
 The center was created in 1992 to educate, encourage and inspire young students.
 It shines a light on science, technology, engineering, and math and engages young minds in a fun way.
 You can buy tickets here!

 The Houston Museum of Natural Science was founded in 1909 and is committed to preserving and advancing the general knowledge of natural science and inspiring tourists to take an interest in the topic.
 It is one of the most visited museums in the United States.
 This is no surprise as the museum has a range of initiatives, programs, and exhibitions covering various subjects including astronomy and space science.
 You will also find paleontology, chemistry, power, Native American culture, and gems and minerals, among others.
 Learn more here!

-Houston Zoo (best thing to do in Houston with little kids!)
+Houston Zoo (one of the best things to do in Houston with kids under 5!)

 The Houston Zoo is a 55-acre zoological park, so put on those walking shoes!
 It is home to over 6,000 animals ranging across 900 species.
 The zoo is located in Hermann Park and receives over 2 million visitors each year who come to explore and interact with the different wildlife available.
 Visitors can also take part in the many workshops, educational programs, and events organized by and held at the zoo.
 Check out your ticket options here!